 FPis the final price,

 - You can use our inflation calculator to find the result, too.
-In this case, the inflation rate is 2.91% - pretty normal for a developed country.
+In the above case, the price increase is 2.91%, which might be a proxy for the inflation rate.
+For a more precise calculation you may use the office CPI index in your country.

 We don't normally keep money in a locked box.
-Rather, we prefer to put our savings on special accounts or invest them.
-With a given interest rate, our savings increase from some present value to a higher future value.
-For example, if you invested $ 1000 with an 8% yield, you will have $ 1080 after a year...
-Right?
+Rather, we prefer to keep our savings in bank accounts or invest them.
+With a given interest rate, our savings increase from some initial value to a higher future value.
+For example, if you hold $1000 on your saving account with a 3% interest rate, you will have $1030 on your account after a year.
+However, this is only a nominal value which is not necessarily equal its real value.

-Unfortunately, wrong.
-Inflation causes decrease in value of money.
-So even though you will have $ 1080 in your account, each one of these dollars will be worth a bit less than it was a year earlier.
-If the inflation is 3%, then the real value of the money in your account is only $ 1050.
+Most probably, the general price level will change during the year; thus it will affect the real value of your money.
+So even though you will have $1,030 in your account, each one of these dollars will be worth a bit less than it was a year earlier.
+If the inflation rate is, let's say, 2 percent, then the real value of the money in your account is only $1,010.
+It follows that the nominal interest rate, which is offered by banks, is not the best basis for evaluating the real value of your gains.
+It is better to use an inflation-adjusted rate, that is, the real interest rate.